zromick/Mini-Word-Tool-2/README.md

 ## Mini Word Tool 2

-Main goal: To create a tool that masks the identities of real people or places in a given text without continuous find and replace.
+Hi!
+Welcome to a passion project of mine.
+This app is built using TypeScript, React, and Material-UI and is hosted on GitHub Pages.

+This app allows for global, one-time replacement of words within a body of text.

 Other useful features:
-* Check word count easily.
 * Visualize word frequency by providing every context in which a word appears throughout a text.
 * Identify and change redundant vocabulary.
-* Compare text to the Official Scrabble Players Dictionary.
-The OSPD is useful because it isolates most proper nouns and spelling errors.
+* Isolates proper nouns and spelling errors.
 (See example below)

-## Workflow Example
-### Mask Identities in a Published Article
+## Workflow Example: Mask Identities in a Published Article

 #### 1. Add Input Text: